AECgeeks/tno_b4r_validate_bot/README.md

 An implementation of a BIM-Bot that accepts Linked-data serialized Bim4ren models, applies several [SHACL shapes](https://github.com/sbalot/BIM4Ren_SHACLDB) and returns output as a BCF.
 Can be ran as a BIM Bot or
 HTML web-interface.

+The repository of SHACL shapes is a git submodule in this repository.
+So, either

+    git clone --recursive

+or do after cloning

+    git submodule init && git submodule update

 ## Overview

 * `invoke.py` invokes the running BIM bot and interactively shows the information exchange